slytomcat/yandex-disk-indicator/README.md

             50 - to show critical messages only (CRITICAL)

 INSTALLATION:

-From github source:
+Note that yandex-disk CLI utility have to be installed before the indicator.
+Visit https://yandex.com/support/disk/cli-clients.xml#cli-install for instructions.

+Installation from Github:

  1. Download ZIP with project sources (either master branch or last releaze)

  2. Run build/install.sh script.

-From Launchpad PPA:
+Installation from Launchpad PPA:
  - Visit PPA: https://launchpad.net/~slytomcat/+archive/ubuntu/ppa and follow the instructions.

-Note that yandex-disk CLI utility have to be installed before the indicator.
-Visit https://yandex.com/support/disk/cli-clients.xml#cli-install for instructions.

 NOTES: